cloudmesh-community/book/chapters/deprecated/assignments.md

     Alternatively click on the Exercise link, gets you there faster ...

-Complete the above within the first week!
+Complete the previous within the first week!

 Week 2
 ------